khj1259/chat_app-java/README.md

 This is an implementation of simple chatting application coded on Java.

 ## Running Code
 You must run the server first.
+To connect to server, clients have to know the ip of server and modify the code with that ip.

 ### Server
 ```